themarshallproject/klaxon/DOCKER.md

 # Running Klaxon with Docker

 To install docker and docker-compose, simply: `brew cask install docker`.
+Once installed, you'll need to open and run the Docker app.

-I think you might be able to just run `docker-compose up` once you're in the directory and after you've set the proper environment variables.
+(I think you might be able to just run `docker-compose up` once you're in the directory and after you've set the proper environment variables.)

 You'll need to open a separate terminal tab and run:
 ```sh